packagist/private-packagist-docs/docs/self-hosted/kubernetes-maintenance.md

 The [Private Packagist Self-Hosted Changelog](https://packagist.com/docs/self-hosted/changelog) details all new features, behavior changes and major bugfixes each release introduces.

+You can safely bump multiple versions at once, it's not required to install individual versions consecutively.
+If we ever release a version that needs to be installed specifically, we will make sure to communicate this first.

+We recommend backing up your database before each update.
+We cannot guarantee that downgrading to a previous release will always work due to database migrations.
+In case of upgrade failure, the most reliable way to rollback to the previous version is via backup.

 New versions that ask you to upgrade KOTS (Kubernetes Off-The-Shelf), the Replicated tool used to distribute Private Packagist, require that you download and rerun the install script via the command below.